• 7 min read

 To keep things simple for travellers, many rental companies — including Lava Car Rental — apply this charge as a fixed daily rate rather than per kilometre.
 The daily road tax is 1,390 ISK/day, with no mileage tracking, no surprises, and no limits on how far you can drive.

-Will fuel prices change because of this tax?
+Did fuel prices change because of this tax?

-Will I need to do anything at pick-up or drop-off?
+Do I need to do anything at pick-up or drop-off?

 No extra steps are required.